quobyte/openstack_patches/overlay_volumes/README.md

 ### Usage

-This patch can be applied by navigating to the Nova project root directory and running:
+This patch can be applied by navigating to the Cinder project root directory and running:

     patch -p0 < /path/to/patchfile